Lenore8963/Vancouver_property_values/README.md

 # Calculate and rank the sales to assessment ratioes of Vancouver properties

+This is the final project of the course: Intensive Foundations of Computer Science.

 In this project, I am analyzing Vancouver property sales records for some interesting findings.
 The data I have chosen are from two sources:
 1, Nonprofit organization Open Housing(https://openhousing.ca/)